SevWren/element-hider/README.md

 1. **Define Selectors**: Add CSS selectors for elements you want to hide (e.g., .ads, #popups).
 2. **Choose a Preset**: Use prebuilt presets for common annoyances or create your own.
 3. **Save and Apply**: Click the Save and Apply button, and watch unwanted elements disappear!
+4. **Zap Elements**:
+   - Use the hotkey `Ctrl+Shift+E` and click any element to hide it.
+(Customizable in Chrome settings at `chrome://extensions/shortcuts`)
+5. **Manage Elements**:
+   - Toggle persistence to keep elements hidden across page reloads.
+   - Click "Clear All" to reset the page to its original state.
+   - Use presets for common annoyances or create your own.

 ## 🛠️ How to Install Locally